OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 ### Open data is often competing with other big projects or staff changes at libraries or publishing agencies.
 - DEMS9 says staff changes at agencies account in part for slowing progress on open data.
+- DEMS10 is bringing a new automation system on line.
+- DEMS7 has been involved in a building project.

 ### Open data efforts prompt institutions to think about users and their concerns.
 - DEMS1 noted difficulty in identifying target users outside of the general public.